limbernie/limbernie.github.io/_posts/2020-01-18-player-htb-walkthrough.md

 ![d0b4d23b.png](/assets/images/posts/player-htb-walkthrough/d0b4d23b.png)
 </a>

-Something interesting caught my attention when I\'m at the directory `/var/lib/playbuff`.
+Something interesting caught my attention when I'm at the directory `/var/lib/playbuff`.
 Check out `buff.php`.

 <a class="image-popup">
 ![275c98e3.png](/assets/images/posts/player-htb-walkthrough/275c98e3.png)
 </a>

 We have a PHP serialization vulnerability here!
 And guess what, `telegen` has write permissions on `merge.log`.
 In short, we can write data anywhere on the file system as `root`.
-Let\'s write a SSH public key we control to `/root/.ssh/authorized_keys`.
+Let's write a SSH public key we control to `/root/.ssh/authorized_keys`.
 That should give us access to `root` through SSH.

 With that in mind, I wrote a very simple PHP exploit like so.